Ngoune-Progress/Music_recommendation_Facial_expression/README.md

 - index.html in 'templates' directory is the web page for the application.
 Basic HTML and CSS.
 - utils.py is an utility module for video streaming of web camera with threads to enable real time detection.
 - train.py is the script for image processing and training the model.

+In case of any issues, no human work is perfect contact me at `mr.ngoune@gmail.com`